 WHEREAS the Boulder Town Council is concerned with insuring that the growth of tourism and the need for local accommodations is accomplished in a manner consistent with the General Plan and in a manner that does not have an adverse impact on the health, safety, and general welfare of the public and the residents of the Town of Boulder; and

 WHEREAS the Boulder Town Planning Commission is in the process of drafting revisions to the General Plan over the past two years, both in working groups and in public meetings, wherein the topics of tourism, job and income opportunities and lifestyle preservation for residents have been discussed extensively.
-The Planning Commission has also done extensive research on the impacts of tourism on rural communities, and on the pricing and availability of housing for residents as single family dwellings in high demand tourism areas are being purchased by absentee owners and converted into residential short term rental units, a trend that serves that market at the expense of local residents in need of housing opportunities.
-The Planning Commission has also researched, heard and considered the concerns of retired residents and young families alike in need of supplemental income to defray the costs of home ownership by occasionally engaging this market; and on the quantifiable impacts upon neighborhoods when the short-term rental activity is engaged in by owner-residents living on the property versus absentee owners who are less vested in the peace, quiet and well being of the community and its neighborhoods; and
+The Planning Commission has also done extensive research on the impacts of tourism on rural communities, and on the pricing and availability of housing for residents as single-family dwellings in high demand tourism areas are being purchased by absentee owners and converted into residential short term rental units, a trend that serves that market at the expense of local residents in need of housing opportunities.
+The Planning Commission has also researched, heard and considered the concerns of retired residents and young families alike in need of supplemental income to defray the costs of home ownership by occasionally engaging this market; and on the quantifiable impacts upon neighborhoods when the short-term rental activity is engaged in by owner-residents living on the property versus absentee owners who are less vested in the peace, quiet and well-being of the community and its neighborhoods; and

 WHEREAS said Council deems it desirable to protect the rights of property owners to neighborhood preservation, the quiet use and enjoyment of their property, the preservation of open space and the agricultural character of the Town; and